Elements of Design in Fashion

-The first assignment we got this semester in Fashion Studies was to make a scrapbook on elements of design in fashion.
-Basic elements and principles of design influencing fashion include lines, shapes, form, colour, texture, balance, emphasis, proportions, harmony, variety and rhythm.
+The first assignment we got this semester at NIFT in Fashion Studies was to make a scrapbook on elements and principles of design in fashion.
+Basic elements of design in fashion include lines, shapes, form, colour, and texture, whereas the primary principles of design include balance, emphasis, proportions, harmony, variety, and rhythm.

 Lines include straight lines, diagonal lines and curve lines etc. It is a basic element of design and refers to a continuous movement of points in a space.
 The edges of forms and shapes too create line element.